 With the information-development approach to creating content, you can transform content based on the universal principles of how human beings perceive and process information, rather than on specific and often outdated conventions for communication sub-genres.

 Information development is both broader and narrower than traditional content-development approaches.
-It is broader because it is interdisciplinary and universal – it brings together knowledge and best practices from across fields, genres, and media and is based on the universal principles of how all human beings percieve and process information.
+It is broader because it is interdisciplinary and universal – it brings together knowledge and best practices from across fields, genres, and media and is based on the universal principles of how all human beings perceive and process information.
 It is narrower because its sole focus is on empowering success with information that is usable and verifiable.
 In other words, information development is not concerned with artistic self-expression, and a measure of success is whether information is relevant, accurate, and complete.
 Content that is vague, misleading, or purely evocative is outside the realm of information development.

 Our motto is “Inform.
 Delight.
 Empower.”
 These three simple words provide a great entry point for a deeper understanding of what information development is and why it matters.